-We have demonstrated the extension of the fast group delay algorithm in Reference 11 to the O[n] computation of group delay gradients, and have shown how dispersion optimization can be done using only group delay instead of costly group delay dispersion calculations.
+We have demonstrated the extension of the fast group delay algorithm in Ref.
+11 to the O[n] computation of group delay gradients and have shown how dispersion optimization can be done by using only group delay instead of costly group delay dispersion calculations.
 In addition to providing a significant speed advantage, this method uses analytic derivatives of both phase and layer thickness.
-This avoids the numerical difficulties inherent with finite differences, and saves the user from being concerned with issues of optimal grid spacing or phase unwrapping.
+This avoids the numerical difficulties inherent in finite differences and saves the user from being concerned with issues of optimal grid spacing or phase unwrapping.